 The Car Connection Tesla Model 3 Overview

-The Tesla Model 3 is a mid-size sedan from the all-electric automaker and its fourth vehicle following the Model X, Model S, and limited-production Roadster.
+The Tesla Model 3 is a mid-size sedan from the all-electric automaker and its fourth vehicle following the Model S and Model X and a limited-production Roadster that launched the company.

-The Model 3 went on sale in July 2017 to a limited number of buyers—brand devotees and employees only—and Tesla admitted that delays in production had hampered its initial release.
+The Model 3 went on sale in July 2017 to a handful of buyers—brand devotees and employees only—and Tesla admitted that delays in production had hampered its initial release.
+More cars have been made available, although quality concerns have surfaced with the early cars.

-With the Model 3, Tesla has a relatively affordable electric sedan to compete against the Chevrolet Bolt, Nissan Leaf, and Volkswagen e-Golf.
-The Model 3 has longer range than those competitors (310 miles), but a slow rollout made spotting the small Tesla sedan nearly impossible in its initial months on sale.
-The sedan is priced from $35,000 before applicable federal and state incentives for electric vehicles.
+With the Model 3, Tesla has a relatively affordable electric sedan to compete against the Chevrolet Bolt EV, Nissan Leaf, and BMW i3.
+The high-end Model 3 has longer range than those competitors (310 miles), but a slow rollout made spotting the small Tesla sedan nearly impossible in its initial months on sale.
+A base version of the sedan with 220 miles of range will be priced from $35,000, before applicable federal and state incentives for electric vehicles.

-For 2018, Tesla said that an all-wheel-drive version of the Model 3 and a shorter-range version (220 miles) will be available.
+All early Model 3s are the high-end version, which tops $50,000 with a full suite of options.
+Tesla said that an all-wheel-drive version of the Model 3 and a shorter-range version (220 miles) will become available later in 2018.

-It's assembled at the automaker's Fremont, California, facility.
-Its batteries are sourced from Tesla's Gigafactory near Reno, Nevada.
+All Model 3s are assembled at the automaker's assembly plant in Fremont, California.
+Its batteries are manufactured at Tesla's Gigafactory near Reno, Nevada.

 The small sedan largely follows the design direction that the Model S set before it.
 The Model 3 features the updated nose from its larger brother, and the automaker's flush-mounted door handles, but at nearly a foot shorter than the Model S, the Model 3 lacks the longer overhangs from the Model S.